react-native-elements/react-native-elements/README.md

 Check out the pre built and configured [React Native Hackathon Starter Project](https://github.com/dabit3/react-native-hackathon-starter) which uses all of these elements.

 ## Notes
 All our components that use icons, also support custom icons.
-For examples, please refer [here](https://github.com/rajchourasia/react-native-elements/blob/customIconButton/using-with-rnvi.md). ß
+For examples, please refer [here](https://github.com/rajchourasia/react-native-elements/blob/customIconButton/using-with-rnvi.md)
 #### Fonts
 React Native Elements uses the System font as the default font family for iOS and Sans Serif as the default font family for Android.